tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * GARCH stands for Generalized Autoregressive Conditional Heteroskedasticity, where heteroskedasticity simply means uneven variance.

-Use the `Volatile Periods in the US Stock Market` slides to illustrate how volatility clusters and to motivate GARCH models:
+Go to the slideshow, and navigate to the `Volatile Periods in the US Stock Market` slides to illustrate how volatility clusters and to motivate GARCH models:

-This slide shows an example of volatility clusters:

 * Volatility and returns tend to cluster.